opensourcedesign/jobs/jobs/2021-01-28-book-project-ui.md

 Help us design a simple, clean and good-looking UI and UX.

-We're looking for a UI/UX designer to work with us on delivering an amazing web app that our users will love.
-First, we're looking to find out common concerns with alternative platforms and to continue this research-led process throughout.
+We're looking for a UI designer to work with us on designing our new mockups for our redesign.
+See our [design page](https://project-books.github.io/docs/design/join-design-team/) for more information.

 ![image](https://user-images.githubusercontent.com/11173328/112493885-739b0d80-8d7a-11eb-85a1-b4c500dc61ab.png)

-See our [design page](https://project-books.github.io/docs/design/join-design-team.html) for more information.